Join other 4thWay HNW investors: harness your combined power for an even better deal.

-Rather than opening a second IFISA in the following tax year, P2P lending sites are allowed to let you add new money to the same IFISA instead, if that is what you want, you can't then put new money into a different IFISA as well.
+Rather than opening a second IFISA in the following tax year, P2P lending sites are allowed to let you add new money to the same IFISA instead.
+If that is what you want, you can't then put new money into a different IFISA as well.

 You can also transfer in or out cash from cash ISAs or stocks and shares ISAs, but more on that later.